SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Go search the created part - here it is!
 It worked as before
 - But now our PHP code is more correct and reflects the database setup

-## Сonditionally show/hide form fields based on the underlying data (instead of passing those via constructor directly).
+## Conditionally show/hide form fields based on the underlying data (instead of passing those via constructor directly).
 - If you go to /admin/starship/edit
 - And we allow choosing a status
 - But for new ships the status should be always `waiting`